Theodore Sedgwick: Marriages and family

 During the marriage, Sedgwick frequently left his wife and children at their home in Stockbridge, Massachusetts while he focused on building his political career.
 His frequent absences, coupled with the death of three children and the strain of caring for numerous children (albeit with the help of her mother and many servants and slaves), caused Pamela's physical and mental health to decline.
 After Pamela's mother died in February 1791, she developed depression and began exhibiting signs of hypomania.
 She was institutionalized for a time in December 1795, but her physical and mental health continued to decline in the years following her release.
 She committed suicide by consuming poison on September 20, 1807.

 Approximately eight months after Pamela's death, Sedgwick announced his intention to marry Penelope Russell.
 Russell was the eldest of ten children (six of whom died) of Dr. Charles and Elizabeth (née Vassall) Russell.
-Charles Russell was a Harvard University educated doctor who, in 1771, was appointed as registrar to the Vice-Admiral Court.
+Charles Russell was a Harvard University educated doctor who, in 1771, was appointed as registrar to the Vice Admiralty Court.
 Elizabeth Vassall's father Henry had been a prominent planter in Jamaica and had left his children a sizable inheritance.
 The Russells and Vassalls were staunch Loyalists who sought asylum in England and Antigua during the Revolutionary War.
 Sedgwick and Russell met when he represented her uncle, William Vassall, in an equity case he brought against the state of Massachusetts to win back homes and land the state confiscated during the war.

 Sedgwick's children were horrified and hurt that their father planned to marry so quickly after the death of their mother, Pamela.
 They also did not approve of “Miss Russell” whom they considered a spendthrift who was only interested in the Sedgwick fortune.
 Against his children's wishes, Sedgwick married Russell on November 7, 1808 at King's Chapel in Boston.
 None of Sedgwick's children were informed of the wedding and did not attend.

 Theodore Sedgwick and Penelope Russell remained married until Sedgwick's death in January 1813.